From the material

 More precisely, we design innovative plastic and composite materials, manufacture, and market complex parts with “custom” formulations at the request of our customers.

-We are specialized in 3D printing: parts in composite materials based on short fibers (FDM), long fibers (FDM assisted by extrusion) and continuous fibers (automated fiber placement: AFP).
+We are specialized in 3D printing: parts in composite materials based on short fibers (FDM), long fibers (FDM assisted by extrusion) and continuous fibers (automated fiber placement AFP and filament winding).

 We perform mechanical, chemical, biological and other tests on demand.